Frost Bank Review: Full-Service Banking With a Personal Touch

 Banking is a competitive business, and inevitably, banks will stand out in specific areas.
 These are some of the best benefits offered by Frost and two of its peers.

 |Frost Bank||Banking with a personal touch and higher-interest CDs|

 |Chase||Can open checking account with no initial deposit|

 Frost vs. Bank of America

-Bank of America offers the world’s largest wealth management business through Merrill Lynch.
+Bank of America, Member FDIC, offers the world’s largest wealth management business through Merrill Lynch.
 Merrill’s wealth advisors have consistently won awards for employing many of the top female advisors and for its technology innovations.
 However, Frost’s personal touch could amount to a competitive advantage when serving Texans.